England full-back reflects on the development of her coaching skills through the Gallagher High Performance Academy programme

 “Giselle Mather coached our England Under-20s cohort and she immediately connected, broke down barriers and built trust with a group of impressionable athletes.

 “Having a female role model gave us positive behaviours and values to model.
-None of us had ever had such a knowledgeable coach and Giselle challenged the norms we’d been led to believe about females in the sport.
+None of us had ever had such a knowledgeable coach and Giselle challenged the norms we’d been led to believe about females in the sport.”

 Having started playing rugby as a six-year-old at her local club, Harpenden, McKenna has since gone on to enjoy a successful career with England, winning 45 caps and the Premier 15s title with Saracens.

-Among the many career highs, there have been the occasional lows – including being on the periphery of England’s squad at Rugby World Cup 2021 in New Zealand – but all have provided McKenna with experiences that will help shape her as a coach.
+Among her many career highs, there have been the occasional lows – including being on the periphery of England’s squad at Rugby World Cup 2021 in New Zealand – but all have provided McKenna with experiences that will help shape her as a coach.